rzeldent/platformio-espressif32-sunton/README.md

 >[!IMPORTANT]
 >The additional flash chip (W25Q32JV) is not always mounted on the board.

+## Board defines

-Besides the normal PlatformIO defines, there are the defines below.
+Besides the normal PlatformIO defines, there are the defines below that allow to make software for all these boards using only one source.
+This is used by the [esp32-smartdisplay](https://github.com/rzeldent/esp32-smartdisplay) project to have one abstraction for these boards.

 The table below provides some explanation of the variable names.
 These definitions might still be incomplete.